 The Company has a Supplemental Executive Retirement Plan ("SERP") covering its executive officers.
 The post-retirement benefit provided by the SERP is designed to supplement a participating officer's other sources of retirement income.
-Compensation expenses related to this plan totaled \$862 and \$973 in 2023 and 2022, respectively.
-Liabilities to current and former employees, which have been or are being accrued over their expected time to retirement, were \$6,802 and \$6,297 as of December 31, 2023, and 2022, respectively, and are included in other liabilities in the accompanying consolidated balance sheets.
+Compensation expenses related to this plan totaled \$767 and \$862 in 2024, and 2023, respectively, and are included in Salaries and employee benefits in the accompanying consolidated statements of income.
+Liabilities to current and former employees, which have been or are being accrued over their expected time to retirement, were \$7,207 and \$6,802 as of December 31, 2024, and 2023, respectively, and are included in other liabilities in the accompanying consolidated balance sheets.

-To assist in the funding of the SERP and other employee benefits, the Company has purchased BOLI policies which had a cash surrender value of \$21,493 and \$20,935 as of December 31, 2023, and 2022, respectively.
-Income derived from BOLI policies totaled \$558 and \$522 in 2023 and 2022, respectively, and are included in 'Other noninterest expense.'
+To assist in the funding of the SERP and other employee benefits, the Company has purchased BOLI policies which had a cash surrender value of \$22,089 and \$21,493 as of December 31, 2024, and 2023, respectively.
+Income derived from BOLI policies totaled \$596 and \$558 in 2024, and 2023, respectively.

-13. Common Stock Plans
+12. Common Stock Plans